Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Portable dust collectors maintain the air quality of a variety of commercial and industrial facilities, such as those that conduct manufacturing processes like carbon machining and woodworking, by capturing contaminated air then filtering it.
 Other environments that benefit from their presence include those involved in metal grinding, concrete grinding, blasting, composite manufacturing, welding and pharmaceuticals.
 Still other applications they serve are in post-flood/fire/disaster building restoration.
 Among the most common portable dust collector types are wet scrubbers, air scrubbers, unit collectors, bag houses, electrostatic precipitators and inertial separators.

-Common applications for portable dust collectors include the collection of welding smoke, plastic dust, chemical fumes, pharmaceutical dust, soldering fumes, wood dust, grinding dust, dust debris, and other fine particles.
-Industries that benefit from portable dust collectors include pharmaceutical, metal grinding, woodworking, composite manufacturing, blasting, and welding.
-As the dust collecting industry advances, smaller and more efficient portable dust collection equipment is being developed to meet increasingly strict environmental regulations.
+Portable dust collectors are widely used in various applications to manage different types of dust and fumes.
+Common uses include collecting welding smoke, plastic dust, chemical fumes, pharmaceutical dust, soldering fumes, wood dust, grinding dust, dust debris, and other fine particles.
+Industries that benefit from these portable units include pharmaceuticals, metal grinding, woodworking, composite manufacturing, blasting, and welding.
+As the dust collection industry evolves, new developments focus on creating smaller and more efficient portable dust collection equipment to comply with increasingly stringent environmental regulations.

 Industrial Dust Collectors